asnar00/microserver.fm/scribbles.md

 3- be able to turn logging on or off per feature
 4- get suffixes working again, via the async stuff

+Then local storage. fm is actually good for a bunch of stuff.
+I like it a lot.
+I'm starting to get the hang of fm, which feels good.

 ________________________________________________________________________________
 Productive day: